 An information session on this project and its outputs was organized by the IPPC Secretariat in March 2017 (on the margins of the WTO SPS Committee).

 Management challenges such as lack of trained personnel, information systems, and operational procedures to perform the tasks required of a national plant protection organization (NPPO) are principal weaknesses of developing country implementation of the International Plant Protection Convention (IPPC).
 This leads to weak phytosanitary systems that are unable to effectively protect domestic agriculture and plant resources from pests and diseases.
 This project takes the first step to establish a set of globally relevant resources to support implementation of core functions of NPPOs.
 More specifically, these resources include manuals, Standard Operating Procedures (SOPs) and training kits outlining the processes and procedures for implementation of ISPMs.
 They are technically compatible with the SPS framework and adaptable to national-level needs.

-The topics for the materials to be produced through the project are selected on the basis of a priority setting process that identifies most pressing needs emerging from the phytosanitary capacity evaluations (PCE) conducted by the IPPC Secretariat in more than 80 countries as well as global surveys conducted to analyze implementation challenges among IPPC contracting parties.
+The topics for the materials to be produced through the project are selected on the basis of a priority setting process that identifies most pressing needs emerging from the phytosanitary capacity evaluations (PCE) conducted by the IPPC Secretariat in more than 80 countries as well as global surveys conducted to analyse implementation challenges among IPPC contracting parties.

-Ensure global applicability of high priority resources
+Ensured global applicability of high priority resources through a collaborative approach